jeremywrnr/util/readme.md

     loop through all git repos and check status

+tarr:

+    a wrapper for common tar functions

+ts:

+    show a visual size for estimating terminal size

 vimrc:

     script to open up, edit, then commit and src vimrc

-web:

-    cli interface for google chrome for osx

-zshrc:
+zshrc-update:

     script to open up, edit, then commit and src zshrc